Area: 1,207 ha

 Collaborating for connectivity

-A short video on our Lawan Reserve.
+This short video on our Lawan Reserve gives an insight into how our reserves are strategically important for improving connectivity, which helps support species on a landscape scale.
 By re-vegetating 70 hectares of this 203 hectare property we're helping create a 3,000-hectare bush corridor across the northern end of the Wychitella Nature Conservation Reserve.

 More on Dja Dja Wurrung cultural assessments >